 Hmmm….
 Be careful what you praise on the internet.
 The same day that I put this post up, the city weedwacked all of the wildflowers.
 I’m guessing the planting grew too tall and was blocking visibility, but the city might also be ready to plant trees now.
 Farewell (to Spring), Clarkia, we never saw you bloom.

-– Update — Apparently an elderly driver got into an accident because of the reduced visibility caused by the wildflowers.
+– Coda — Apparently an elderly driver got into an accident because of the reduced visibility caused by the wildflowers.
 Unfortunate for him and the wildflowers.

-This entry was posted on Wednesday, April 25th, 2012 at 7:08 am and is filed under plants, wildflowers.
+This entry was posted on Wednesday, April 25th, 2012 at 7:08 am and is filed under bay area, richmond, california, wildflowers.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.